 Declan Tomlinson, Undergraduate Research Fellow

-Declan Tomlinson is a second-year international relations and economics student.
-Declan previously worked with the Idaho Democratic Party and organized events during the 2018 gubernatorial election.
+Declan Tomlinson is a fourth-year international relations and economics student.
+Declan currently works with the USAID Bureau for Resilience and Food Security.
 Prior to this, Declan worked on multiple award-winning documentary productions.
 With his experience in media, Declan believes blending political research in a visual medium is vital to sharing politics to the general public.
-Declan is passionate about the climate crisis and human rights in the Middle East.
-Declan volunteers with Young Life youth ministry and LMU Campus Ministry.
-He enjoys long runs, surfing and street photography.
+Declan is passionate about the climate crisis and degrowth economics.
+He enjoys long runs, surfing and backpacking.

 Matt Lamantia, Undergraduate Research Fellow

-Matt Lamantia is a second-year International Relations student.
+Matt Lamantia is a fourth-year international relations student.
 Matt has a passion for documentary filmmaking and has worked with musicians, artists, businesses and brands to create short form video content over the last four years.
 He transitioned to focus on political science and aims to find the nexus between his documentary interests and GPI research.
 Matt focuses on East Asian affairs and has a special interest in global security.
 In his spare time, Matt is the president of his fraternity, a tennis player and a musician.

 David Glazier, Global Policy Institute Senior Fellow